zephyrproject-rtos/zephyr/doc/security/security-overview.rst

    requires all code to be reviewed before being committed to the common repository.
 Furthermore, the reuse of proven building blocks such as network stacks increases the overall quality level and guarantees stable APIs.
-Static code analyses are planned for the near future.
+Static code analyses are provided by Coverity Scan.

 -  **Execution Protection** including thread separation, stack and memory protection is currently available in the upstream